mgreenly/space/infra/README.md

-# spin up k3s cluster
+# Infrastructure

+This will spin up a simple kubernetes cluster.
+This will be sufficient for the early stages of development allowing us develop processes here which should mostly still apply when we migrate to a more sophisticated cluster down the road.

-Assuming there's no infrastructure when you start
+This assumes there's no existing infrastructure.

 ```
 # build the infrastructure